NavyaG-lab/Tech-writer/itaipu/workflow.md

             1. Add a call to function `common-datomic.contract.test-helpers/enforce-contracts!`
     1. Run `$ lein gen-contracts` to generate the initial contracts in `resources/contract/[DB-NAME]/`.
 Give the data infra squad a heads up that you are working on it, and then answer `Y` to the command line prompt.
+        - If you receive the following error:

+          ```
+          java.lang.AssertionError: Assert failed: Either `:contract/ref-ids` or `:skeleton` must explicitly specified as metadata on a schema.
+          ```

+          It is probably because it cannot infer some references inside your skeletons.
+You can fix it by explicitly declaring it in your schema.
+          Look at the file `src/tyriel/models/payment_source.clj` from this PR as a reference: <https://github.com/nubank/tyrael/pull/54>.
     1. Open a pull request similar to [this one](https://github.com/nubank/forex/pull/93).

 1. Make sure that the database exists in prod before adding the contract to Itaipu.